WDC 65C816: 24-bit addressing

 During a data fetch or store cycle, DB is prepended to a 16-bit data address to form the 24-bit effective address at which data will be accessed.
-This processor characteristic makes it possible to sanely execute 6502 or 65c02 code that uses 16-bit addresses to reference data elements.
+This processor characteristic makes it possible to sanely execute 6502 or 65C02 code that uses 16-bit addresses to reference data elements.
 Unlike PB, DB can be changed under program control, something that might be done to access data beyond the limits of 16-bit addressing.
 Also, DB will temporarily increment if an address is indexed beyond the limits of the bank currently in DB.
 DB is ignored if a 24-bit address is specified as the operand to a data fetch/store instruction, or if the effective address is on direct (zero) page or the hardware stack.
 In the latter case, an implied bank $00 is used to generate the effective address.

-A further addition to the register set is the 16-bit direct page register (D), which sets the base address for what was formerly called the zero page, but now referred to as direct page.
+A further addition to the register set is the 16-bit direct page register (DP), which sets the base address for what was formerly called the zero page, but now referred to as direct page.
 Direct page addressing uses an 8-bit address, which results in faster access than when a 16- or 24-bit address is used.
 Also, some addressing modes that offer indirection are only possible on direct page.
-In the 65(c)02, the direct page is always the first 256 bytes of memory, hence "zero page".
-In native mode, the 65c816 can relocate direct (zero) page anywhere in bank $00 (the first 64 KB of memory) by writing the 16-bit starting address into D. There is a one-cycle access penalty if D is not set to an even page boundary.
+In the 65(c)02, the direct page is always the first 256 bytes of memory, hence “zero page”.
+In native mode, the 65C816 can relocate direct (zero) page anywhere in bank $00 (the first 64 KB of memory) by writing the 16-bit starting address into DP.
+There is a one-cycle access penalty if DP is not set to an exact page boundary, that is, if the value in DP is not $xx00, where xx is the most-significant byte.